WrestleMania 31: Preliminary matches

-Daniel Bryan was then interviewed backstage by Maria Menounos regarding his Intercontinental Championship victory, and was joined in celebration by former Intercontinental Champions Pat Patterson, "Rowdy" Roddy Piper, Ricky "The Dragon" Steamboat, Ric Flair, and Bret Hart, who all congratulated Bryan by performing Bryan's "Yes!" chant together until Ron Simmons broke up the celebration with his Damn! catchphrase.
+Daniel Bryan was then interviewed backstage by Maria Menounos regarding his Intercontinental Championship victory, and was joined in celebration by former Intercontinental Champions Pat Patterson, "Rowdy" Roddy Piper, Ricky "The Dragon" Steamboat, Ric Flair, and Bret Hart, who all congratulated Bryan and joined in a "Yes!" chant together until Ron Simmons briefly interrupted the celebration with his "Damn!" catchphrase.

 In the fourth match, The Bella Twins (Brie Bella and Nikki Bella) faced AJ Lee and Paige.
 Paige and Nikki began the bout.
 Most of the match saw The Bellas isolating Paige and preventing her from tagging in Lee – who the Bellas would frequently knock off the ring apron onto the floor – until Paige landed a somersault plancha to both Bellas on the outside.
 Paige finally tagged in Lee, who applied her "Black Widow" hold to Nikki, but Brie saved her sister from defeat.
 Paige then ran in with a big boot on Brie but was soon pushed outside the ring.
 Brie tripped Lee as she ran off the ropes, allowing Nikki to perform a Forearm Smash on her for a near-fall.
 In the climax, Paige slammed Brie into the ring steps, allowing Lee to apply the "Black Widow" on Nikki, who submitted.

 After the match, the 2015 Hall of Fame class was introduced; The Bushwhackers, Larry Zbysko, Alundra Blayze, Tatsumi Fujinami, Rikishi, Arnold Schwarzenegger, and Kevin Nash were presented to the crowd, while posthumous inductees "Macho Man" Randy Savage and Connor "The Crusher" Michalek were represented by family members.

-After that United States Champion Rusev (accompanied by his manager Lana) defended his title against John Cena.
+After that, Rusev (accompanied by Lana) defended the United States Championship against John Cena.
 Rusev dominated the majority of the match and overpowered Cena throughout, but Cena was able to make a comeback.
 The end of the match came when Lana climbed onto the ring apron and was accidentally knocked off by Rusev, who then suffered an "Attitude Adjustment" for Cena's pin and the title.
 This was Rusev's first pinfall loss in WWE since he debuted in the main roster in April 2014.